 Claypool is a tiny town located in the state of Indiana.
 With a population of 397 people and just one neighborhood, Claypool is the 427th largest community in Indiana.
-Claypool has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Claypool was built prior to World War II, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Claypool is generally considered to be a blue-collar town.
 43.50% of the Claypool workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Claypool is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Claypool who work in office and administrative support (24.86%), sales jobs (11.86%), and maintenance occupations (6.21%).

-Claypool is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Claypool doesn't have a public transportation system that people use for their commute.

 The per capita income in Claypool in 2022 was $26,479, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $105,916 for a family of four.
 However, Claypool contains both very wealthy and poor people as well.